robert-bills/portfolio/README.md

 # Rob Bills – Technical Educator & Developer Advocate Portfolio

 Welcome!
-I'm Rob Bills—an empathetic technologist who turns complex systems into confident learning experiences.
+I'm Rob Bills, I work to turn complex systems into confident learning experiences.
+Not everyone learns at the same rate or in the same way.
+I've been on both sides of this, so I've made it a mission to make learning available for all types of learners.

 Whether you're onboarding new developers, launching a product, or explaining a tricky concept to a non-technical audience, I can help you create clear, engaging, and scalable content that actually teaches.